Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 1. _Will user traffic (non-administrative) come in via the CAN, CHN or is the site Air-gapped?_
 2. _What is the internal VLAN and the site-routable IP subnet for the new CAN or CHN?_
 3. _Is there a need to preserve any existing IP address(es) during the CAN-to-CMN migration?_
    1. One example would be the external-dns IP address used for DNS lookups of system resources from site DNS servers.
 Changes to external-dns often require changes to site resources with requisite process and timeframes from other groups.
-For preserving external-dns IPs, the flag is `--preserve-existing-subnet-for-cmn external-dns`.
+For preserving external-dns IP addresses, the flag is `--preserve-existing-subnet-for-cmn external-dns`.
 WARNING: It is up to the user to compare pre-upgraded and post-upgraded SLS files for sanity.
-Specifically in the case of preserving external-dns values to prevent site-networking changes might result in NCN IP's overlapping during the upgrade process.
+Specifically in the case of preserving external-dns values to prevent site-networking changes might result in NCN IP addresses overlapping during the upgrade process.
 This requires network subnetting expertise and EXPERT mode below.
-   2. Another, mutually exclusive example is the need to preserve all NCN IPs related to the old CAN whilst migrating the new CMN.
-This preservation is not often needed as the transition of NCN IPs for the CAN-to-CMN is automatically handled during the upgrade.
-The flag to preserve CAN-to-CMN NCN IPs is mutually exclusive with other preservations and the flag is `--preserve-existing-subnet-for-cmn ncns`.
+   2. Another, mutually exclusive example is the need to preserve all NCN IP addresses related to the old CAN whilst migrating the new CMN.
+This preservation is not often needed as the transition of NCN IP addresses for the CAN-to-CMN is automatically handled during the upgrade.
+The flag to preserve CAN-to-CMN NCN IP addresses is mutually exclusive with other preservations and the flag is `--preserve-existing-subnet-for-cmn ncns`.
-   3. Should no preservation flag be set, the default behavior is to recalculate every IP on the existing CAN while migrating to the CMN.
-The behavior in this case is to calculate the subnet sizes based on number of devices (with a bit of spare room), while maximizing IP pool sizes for (dynamic) services.
+   3. Should no preservation flag be set, the default behavior is to recalculate every IP address on the existing CAN while migrating to the CMN.
+The behavior in this case is to calculate the subnet sizes based on number of devices (with a bit of spare room), while maximizing IP address pool sizes for (dynamic) services.
    4. An EXPERT mode of flags also exists whereby manually subnetted allocations can be assigned to the new CMN, bypassing several expectations, but not essential subnetting math.
 As a note for experts the "Remaining subnets" list from a run using `--preserve-existing-subnet-for-cmn` can be used as an aid in selecting subnets to override with `--cmn-subnet-override` or `--can-subnet-override` values and used to seed another run of the upgrader.

 Several other flags in the migration script allow for user input, overrides and guidance to the upgrade process.
 Taking time to review these options is important.
 All current options can be seen by running: